Master of Science in Architecture

 PROGRAM DESCRIPTION

 The Master of Science in Architecture (M.S.Arch.), formerly known as Master of Architecture II, is the School’s post-professional degree program.
-Launched in 2009, Cooper’s M.S.Arch. program extends the vision and intellectual rigor of the School’s undergraduate program and advances its preeminent role in the education of architects.
-The program is open to applicants with a professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a program accredited by the NAAB or an equivalent accrediting agency abroad.
+Launched in 2009, The Cooper Union’s M.S.Arch. program extends the vision and intellectual rigor of the School’s undergraduate program and advances its preeminent role in the education of architects.
+The program is open to applicants with a professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a NAAB-accredited program or an equivalent accrediting agency abroad.

-In addition to two advanced design studios that culminate in a thesis project, graduate-level seminars and workshops offer an intensive one-year immersion in the criticism, history, and theory of architecture.
-Emphasis is placed on approaches to architectural analysis and history, the role and contemporary relevance of theory, and the relations between theory and design.
-Seminars help students prepare for careers in journalism, teaching, and eventual doctoral studies, by providing a broad understanding of the cultural conditions of architectural production and concentrating on excellence in writing.
-Analysis studios provide deep insight into the formal and programmatic diversity of historical and contemporary architecture, the process of design, and potential avenues for new approaches to theory and practice.
-A required emphasis on either urbanism or technologies of representation allows for deeper investigation into specific areas of historical or contemporary architectural theory.
+In addition, graduate-level seminars and workshops offer an intensive one-year immersion in the criticism, history, and theory of architecture and urbanism.
+Emphasis is placed on approaches to architectural analysis and history, the role and contemporary relevance of theory, and the social/political relations between theory and design.
+Seminars prepare students for careers in teaching by providing a broad understanding of the cultural conditions of architectural production and concentrating on excellence in writing and developing pedagogy.
+Analysis studios offer deep insight into the formal and programmatic diversity of historical and contemporary architecture, the process of design, and potential avenues for new approaches to theory and practice.
+An emphasis on technologies of representation allows for deeper investigations into specific areas of historical or contemporary architectural theory and ever-evolving developments in fabrication and computation.

 The Master of Science in Architecture program foregrounds supervised independent research in one of the following areas of study: